 In 1997, Warren Brush and Cyndi Harvan began a program for homeless youth out of a shelter for families in Santa Barbara, California, which grew into Wilderness Youth Project (WYP), an independent nonprofit organization sharing nature connection and mentoring with youth and families.
-Their aim was to support the healthy growth of youth with diverse cultural, ethnic, and socio-economic backgrounds.
+Their aim was to support the healthy growth of youth from all backgrounds.
 Each year, WYP spent many a day in the Cuyama Valley tracking animals, building shelters, learning about earth-based skills, tending fires, mentoring, stewarding the land, and sharing stories.

 The Present & Our Hope for the Future

-Now we are seeing a yearly average flow of about 40 gallons per minute during the day and 60 gallons per minute at night.
+Our spring symbolizes the overall progress made on the demonstration site.
+Today, the spring’s yearly average flow is about 40 gallons per minute during the day and 60 gallons per minute at night.
 Wildlife is flourishing with the increased water supply.
 We know first hand that natural springs can be restored and rejuvenated.
 This gives us and future generations hope and a great reason to celebrate.